EU MDR Audit Class I Devices: 4 Essential Steps for CE Marking and Medical Device Regulatory Compliance

 Executive Snapshot

-The client, a mid-sized Egyptian manufacturer of Class I disposable medical devices (such as surgical gloves and bandages), had been exporting to the European Union under the previous MDD framework.
-Following the full enforcement of the EU MDR in 2021, the company received notice from its distributors that they would require updated declarations and technical documentation to maintain CE-marked sales.
+The client, a mid-sized Egyptian manufacturer of Class I disposable medical devices such as surgical gloves and bandages, had been exporting to the European Union under the former Medical Devices Directive (MDD).
+However, with the full enforcement of the EU Medical Device Regulation (EU MDR) in 2021, the landscape changed dramatically.
+The company was notified by its EU distributors that continued sales would require updated declarations, revised technical documentation, and clear evidence of CE marking for low-risk medical devices under the new regulation.

-• The Technical File lacked a clear risk classification rationale.
+• The Technical File lacked a clear rationale for risk classification in line with MDR Rule 1.

-• The Declaration of Conformity hadn’t been updated since 2018.
+• The Declaration of Conformity had not been updated since 2018, still referencing the outdated MDD framework.

 1. Legal & Regulatory Gap Analysis